“Sheltering Wings partners with churches by sending missionaries to take the gospel of Jesus Christ in word and deed to the world…”

 Prior to working in West Africa, I served in China for seven years.
 Since April of 2000, I have served in West Africa.
 By and with the grace of God, I pioneered the work Sheltering Wings is currently doing in West Africa.
 Starting with an orphanage in 2002, we later expanded and built a primary and secondary school, along with a clinic to serve the Sheltering Wings orphanage and school children.
 In an effort to meet the ongoing needs of these children, we developed a sponsorship program which has grown to include widows as well.

 Sensing a call to pioneer a new area, the reigns of this ministry were handed over to Mike and Amy Riddering in 2013.
 Since then, Linda Wilk and I have begun a new area of ministry in a small village in West Africa.
 Our village is remote with no running water or electricity and the Lord has greatly blessed us.
-Our primary goal is to share the gospel of Jesus Christ while meeting the needs of the village through the construction of a community medical center, drilling wells, church planting, an infant milk program, and a child and widow’s sponsorship programs.
+Our primary goal is to share the gospel of Jesus Christ while meeting the needs of the village through the construction of a community medical center, drilling wells, church planting, and child and widow’s sponsorship programs.

 Don and Janet Guizzetti